HYhuangyin/brain_data_preprocessing/README.md

-# mri-pet_preprocessing
+# brain_data_preprocessing
-the preprocessing of mri data and fdg-pet
+the preprocessing of data in neuroscience